DevonDeRaad/SNPfiltR/README.md

 job on a high performance computing cluster is available [here](https://github.com/DevonDeRaad/RADstackshelpR/blob/master/inst/extdata/RMarkdown.qc.submit.script.sh).

-#### Because this dataset was not overly large, and I used a reference based assembly that doesn’t depend on each sample contributing to the de novo building of RAD loci, I chose to skip this step and do all of the per sample quality filtering in R. I started below by reading in the vcf file using the aforementioned vcfR package:
+#### Because this dataset was not overly large, and I used a reference based assembly that doesn’t depend on each sample contributing to the de novo building of RAD loci, I chose to skip this step and do all of the per sample quality filtering in R. I started below by reading in the vcf file using the aforementioned vcfR package.
+This example uses a subset proportion of a real vcf file in order to control runtimes.
+The full analysis of this dataset can be viewed [here](https://devonderaad.github.io/SNPfiltR/articles/scrub-jay-RADseq-vignette.html)

-# Step 1:
+### Step 1:

-### Read in vcf file using [vcfR](https://knausb.github.io/vcfR_documentation/)
+#### Read in vcf file using [vcfR](https://knausb.github.io/vcfR_documentation/)

 ``` r
 library(SNPfiltR)